 If you encounter problems while updating the new BIOS, DO NOT turn off the system because this may cause boot problems.
 Just repeat the process, and if the problem persists, load the original BIOS file you saved to the boot disk.
 If the Flash Memory Writer utility is not able to successfully update a complete BIOS file, the system may not boot.
 If this happens, call the ASUS service center for support.

-2.1.3 CrashFree BIOS 2 (BIOS Auto-recovery Procedure)
+2.1.3 CrashFree BIOS feature

-The CrashFree BIOS 2 feature allows users to boot the computer from a floppy disk and update the BIOS using AFLASH.EXE or EZ Flash Utility in case the original BIOS fails or gets corrupted.
-If the user doesn't have a bootable floppy disk with the original BIOS, an auto-recovery procedure can be performed using the support CD.
+The CrashFree BIOS feature allows you to boot the computer from a floppy disk and update the BIOS in case the original BIOS fails or gets corrupted.